-The development lifecycle is a repetitive process that starts with a developer writing code, a build being triggered, the software package deployed to a production environment and monitored for issues identified in the runtime.
-The process continues as new features are developed and bugs fixed.
-Security should be introduced at every stage.
+DevSecOps principles and practices parallel those of traditional DevOps with integrated and multidisciplinary teams, working together to enable secure continuous software delivery.
+The DevSecOps development lifecycle is a repetitive process that starts with a developer writing code, a build being triggered, the software package deployed to a production environment and monitored for issues identified in the runtime but includes security at each of these stages.

 A DevSecOps culture is one in which everyone takes responsibility and ownership of security.
 Blending in with the best practices of DevOps, each development team should assign a security champion to lead the security and compliance processes and actions in the team to maximize the security of the software that is delivered.

 The nature of DevOps is to automate as much as possible to prevent human errors and create automated gates to prevent having unstable code getting into production.
 In essence, code with a security vulnerability or a non compliant license is unstable.

 Introducing and implementing DevSecOps to an organization requires cultural and operational changes.
 Including: security training, tools and resources.
 Here are some useful concepts when making the shift in your organizational culture.

 These team members are responsible for the overall security aspects, making sure they are implemented in the DevOps pipeline, and exposing them to other members of the team.
 For example, A development team security champion will lead the implementation and usage in the team of:

 DevSecOps practices require security as part of the SLDC, rather than just before software is released to production.
 This means that developers integrate security scanning into the build process, as well as their IDE environment to identify vulnerable dependencies.